anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R1D19 2020-12-06
+Linguilearn.
+Worked on responsive Layout.
+I have a good layout now that changes nicely for different screen sizes.

 ### R1D18 2020-12-05
 Linguilearn.
 Spent time on the UI and cleaning up the layout, structure, and making it responsive.
 Things are working well on small screens now.
 Mixture of my own css and bootsrap.